My teenage longing for Halong Bay

 Halong Bay at last?
 I had a commission secured to Vietnam, but we were not scheduled to go to Halong Bay, some four hours’ drive away.
 A full-size poster in a travel agent’s when I was teenager has always remained with me.
 I’ve travelled a lot since then.
 Surely it can’t be that amazing?
 I was in correspondence with the travel editor of a national newspaper and she put me right on that.
 According to her, Halong Bay is ‘ethereal’ and pretty unmissable.

-I get paid to travel so it’s usually on someone else’s terms: where, when and with whom.
+I get paid to travel but it’s usually on someone else’s terms: where, when and with whom.
 Most of the time, it’s fine.
 But, I very rarely get to go exactly where I want to go, when I want, and with someone I choose.
 I seized my chance.

 Planning our trip to Halong Bay